barunik/barunik.github.io/_features/04-workingpapers.md

 <br/>

-[Learning Probability Distributions in Macroeconomics and Finance](https://ideas.repec.org/p/arx/papers/2204.06848.html){:target="blank"} (with L.Hanus)<br/>
+[Taming data-driven probability distributions](https://ideas.repec.org/p/arx/papers/2204.06848.html){:target="blank"} (with L.Hanus)<br/>
-preprint draft (Apr 2022)<br/>
+preprint draft (May 2024)<br/>

 **Abstract**: We propose a deep learning approach to probabilistic forecasting of macroeconomic and financial time series.
-Being able to learn complex patterns from a data rich environment, our approach is useful for a decision making that depends on uncertainty of large number of economic outcomes.
-Specifically, it is informative to agents facing asymmetric dependence of their loss on outcomes from possibly non-Gaussian and non-linear variables.
-We show the usefulness of the proposed approach on the two distinct datasets where a machine learns the pattern from data.
-First, we construct macroeconomic fan charts that reflect information from high-dimensional data set.
-Second, we illustrate gains in prediction of stock return distributions which are heavy tailed, asymmetric and suffer from low signal-to-noise ratio.  <br/>
+By allowing complex time series patterns to be learned from a data-rich environment, our approach is useful for decision making that depends on the uncertainty of a large number of economic outcomes.
+In particular, it is informative for agents facing asymmetric dependence of their loss on the outcomes of possibly non-Gaussian and non-linear variables.
+We demonstrate the usefulness of the proposed approach on two different datasets where a machine learns patterns from the data.
+First, we illustrate the gains in predicting stock return distributions that are heavy tailed and asymmetric.
+Second, we construct macroeconomic fan charts that reflect information from a high-dimensional dataset.  <br/>
 code and package in Julia coming soon